Business Fronting Loans

 **Request URL**

-Call this endpoint to check the current status and details of an existing application.
+Call this endpoint to check the current `status` and details of an existing application.

 **Request URL**

-Webhooks: Subscribe to BUSINESS_FRONTING_APPLICATION to receive automatic updates.
+Subscribe to [`BUSINESS_FRONTING_APPLICATION`](/api-reference/onboarding/webhooks/webhook-events/paths/business_fronting_application/post) to receive automatic updates.

 In this step, you must create document resources for all the required documents, such as loan agreement, credit risk report, invoices etc., and link them to the business fronting loan application.

-- Depending on each use case and whether it's a fronting loan or fronting factoring, Solaris' team will inform you of the additional documents you must submit.
+* Depending on each use case and whether it's a fronting loan or fronting factoring, Solaris' team will inform you of the additional documents you must submit.

-- You have to make a separate API request for each document.
+* You have to make a separate API request for each document.

 Use the [upload document endpoint](/api-reference/onboarding/businesses/#tag/Business-documents/paths/~1v1~1businesses~1%7Bbusiness_id%7D~1documents/post) to upload the loan-related documents.